NKoech123/wikipedia-api-wrapper/README.md

-# Grow
+# wikipedia-api-wrapper
-Create a wrapper API around the Wikipedia API that allows users to do the
+A wrapper API around the Wikipedia API that allows users to do the
 following:
 - Retrieve a list of the most viewed articles for a week or a month
   - endpoints: